You've been wanting to learn to play the guitar for a while now, right? Well, no better time than right now!

 I've watched one student after another begin to play songs – faster than they thought possible.
 I've seen the joy that comes with making music and with finally doing something you've wanted to do for a long time, but thought was out of reach.
 (Check out the testimonials below to hear students in their own words.)

 Lessons are ONLINE VIA SKYPE, which allows me to teach students all over the country.
-If you live in the San Francisco Bay Area, I offer in-person lessons in my Berkeley studio.

 If you have any questions about whether these lessons are right for you, contact me and I'll get back to you right away!